Skip to content

 Mission

-With a narrative of global significance, the artist will strive to bring this human-focused exhibition to ever more international audiences.
+With its narrative of global relevance, artist Ian Alderman is striving to bring this human-focused exhibition to ever more international audiences.

 3.